The Best MCPs for Claude Desktop (And How I Use Them)

 Brave Search

-It’s specialisation and diversity.
-Claude’s has a search websearch which is is good for general queries, but Brave Search gives you dedicated endpoints for news, images, videos, and local businesses.
+Specialisation, basically.
+Claude’s built-in search is fine for general queries, but Brave Search gives you dedicated endpoints for news, images, videos, and local businesses.
 If I’m researching what’s been published about a topic in the last 24 hours, the news search with freshness: "pd" is far more targeted than a general web search.

 {